In Turkey: Almost 150 go on trial over coup bridge massacre

 Erol Olcok had named his son after Erdogan and his predecessor as president, Abdullah Gul.

-A total of 143 suspects, including 30 officers, will appear in court.
-All the suspects bar eight are being held under arrest.
+A total of 143 suspects, including 30 officers, appeared in court.
+All the suspects barring eight are being held under arrest.

 They are accused of crimes ranging from murder to attempting to overthrow the parliament and the government, according to the 1,052-page indictment.